-The first phase of lighting upgrades included a fixture change and the addition of occupancy sensors in the loading docks and utility corridors, and the addition of occupancy sensors in the stairwells.
+The 2011 lighting upgrades included a fixture change and the addition of occupancy sensors in the loading docks and utility corridors, and the addition of occupancy sensors in the stairwells.
 The estimated ROI for the project is 4 years.
 The ROI calculation includes the Act 129 reimbursement which was \$26,680.